Teymur Bakhtiar: Fall

-On 12 August 1970, during a hunting party, he was shot and killed by an Iranian Savak agent, feigning to be a sympathizer.
+On 12 August 1970, during a hunting party, he was shot and killed by an Iranian SAVAK agent, feigning to be a sympathizer.
 As a cover for the plot, the assassin and a colleague had hijacked an Iranian passenger plane, forcing it to land in Baghdad.
 Disguised as dissidents of the Iranian government, the two assassins duped the Iraqi regime and gained access to Teymur Bakhtiar and his entourage.
 The truth behind these circumstances emerged only years later.
 Mohammad Reza Shah Pahlavi himself has been quoted as claiming the assassination a personal success.
-In an Interview with the acclaimed French author and biographer, Gérard de Villiers, the Shah publicly made a statement to this effect.
+In an Interview with the French author and biographer, Gérard de Villiers, the Shah publicly made a statement to this effect.

 Bahktiar's would be assassin was a trusted person, living on the premises of Bakhtiar mansion in Baghdad and could have had the General assassinated at a much earlier time.
 However, the chances for escape were slim, as Teymur Bakhtiar was a VIP guest of the Iraqi government and was both watched and protected by Iraqi bodyguards.

 Bakhtiar's murder was investigated at the highest level.
 There was only one assassin.
 Once out hunting in the field, the assassin fired a shot at him with a pistol, hitting him in the shoulder, thus making Bakhtiar drop his rifle.
 Immediately, Bakhtiar's Iraqi bodyguard attempted to shoot the assassin with an AK-47, but was shot in the forehead first.
 The general reached for his revolver with his left hand, but was shot 5 times in the torso and left hand by the assassin.
 Bakhtiar was taken to hospital and underwent surgery, but died shortly thereafter from massive internal bleeding.

 The assassin quickly left the scene, heading towards the Iranian border.
-He passed out several kilometers before reaching the border crossing, due to the heat.
+He fell unconscious several kilometers before reaching the border crossing, due to the heat.
 He was captured by an Iraqi border patrol and taken to Baghdad alive.
 His fate remains unknown.
 It is also not known where he obtained his small-arms training as well as the pistol used.